YujiItaori/YujiItaori/README.md

 - 👋 Hi, I’m Yash Vishwas
 - 👀 I’m interested in ...
 Web Development
 - 🌱 I’m currently learning ...
-Java
+AI
 - 💞️ I’m looking to collaborate on ...
-React
+React Projects
 - 📫 How to reach me ...
 WhatsApp me at 9168506880